crabcakes97/TWRP-Nevada-/README.md

 - Model: Moto G Play - 2026 (XT2615V)
 - SoC: MediaTek Dimensity 6300 / MT6835
 - Kernel: 5.15
-- Android version base: 16 (from stock)

-## Source
-Base tree pulled from Hovatek's Online TWRP Builder, then hand-fixed because the auto-generated version had a fstab that thought it was cosplaying as the stock init fstab.
-It was not.
-Full credit to Hovatek for the 90%, this repo is the other 10% 😂

 ## Building